ASEAN Backpacking: Dutch East Indies

 Day 9 was flight back to Manila

-and the start for the planning of our 2015 backpacking trip.
+We took a flight back, marking the start of planning for our 2015 backpacking trip.

 Other Good Travels